mikebochenek/chequeli/README.md

 ```
 cd /var/lib/jenkins/workspace/chequeli
 service apache2 restart
+cd ~/tools/tika-server-1.24-bin/bin
 ```

 ## TODOs
 * .env file is not autodetected, and full path is hardcoded
-* somehow OCR does not work for JPGs and PNGs yet
-* APIs are open to everone (needs to respect currently logged in user - based on JWT token)
+* APIs are open to everone (needs to respect currently logged in user - based on JWT token) - secure based on [link](https://www.django-rest-framework.org/tutorial/4-authentication-and-permissions/)
+* setup (error)logging
+* rename 01-Login / webappexample (but DB tables & apache2 config would need to be updated as well